Entertainment News | R. Madhavan, Surveen Chawla's Netflix Show 'Decoupled' to Release on December 17 | LatestLY

 "Decoupled hilariously sheds light on a modern couple trying to work through the nuances of a marriage while trying to keep their sanity intact.
 Madhavan is playing my husband Arya's character with utmost ease and his comic timing is spot on!
 The dynamic of Shruti and Arya is unique, honest and it was honestly such a refreshing experience," she said.

-Created by Manu Joseph Mehta, 'Decoupled' also stars 'Kyunki Saas Bhi Kabhi Bahu Thi' fame Apara Jariwala.
+Created by Manu Joseph, 'Decoupled' also stars 'Kyunki Saas Bhi Kabhi Bahu Thi' fame Apara Jariwala.
 (ANI)

 (This is an unedited and auto-generated story from Syndicated News feed, LatestLY Staff may not have modified or edited the content body)